HCB06/Anaplan/Welcome_to_PyerualJetwork/pyerualjetwork-4.3.3/README.md

       from pyerualjetwork import data_operations_cuda
       from pyerualjetwork import model_operations_cuda

-      'use if your data huge: _afterburner package (afterburner package comes with powerful paralellism, afterburner with cuda modules offers super-fast training but some memory managemant features and visualization features discarded.
+      'use if your data large or huge: _afterburner package (afterburner package comes with powerful paralellism, afterburner with cuda modules offers super-fast training but some memory managemant features and visualization features discarded.
 Specially designed for LLM training and other massive model training)'

       from pyerualjetwork_afterburner import plan
       from pyerualjetwork_afterburner import planeat